-Maintaining mental well-being has been a challenge during recent pandemic challenges.
+Managing to maintain mental wellbeing has been a challenge during the recent challenges of the pandemic.
 World Mental Health Day is celebrated this Sunday, October 10th.
 This date raises several questions: how does art help the brain?
-During the coronavirus, many people turned to the art world as a form of creative outlet or an opportunity for expression.
-We now have enough evidence to support prioritizing the arts in our home lives as well as in education systems.
-Discover in this article how art has been helping the Human in terms of mental health.
+During the coronavirus, many people have turned to the artistic world, as a form of creative outlet or an opportunity for expression.
+Currently, we have enough evidence to support prioritizing the arts in our home lives as well as in education systems.
+Discover in this article how art has been helping Humans in terms of mental health.

 Ability to manage mental well-being

 With recent advances in the areas of biological, cognitive and neurological sciences, there are new forms of evidence on how art affects the brain.
-For example, researchers used biofeedback to study the effects of visual art on neural and neuroendocrine circuits, finding biological evidence that visual art promotes health, well-being and adaptive responses to stress .
-In another study, cognitive neuroscientists found that creating art lowers cortisol (stress) levels and induces more positive mental states.
-These studies are part of a new field of research, called neuroaesthetics: the scientific study of the neurobiological foundations of the arts.
-Neuroaesthetics uses brain imaging, brainwave technology and biofeedback to gather scientific evidence for how Humans respond to art.
-Thus, there is physical and scientific evidence that art engages the mind in new ways, delivering healthy emotions that make us feel good.
+For example, researchers have used biofeedback to study the effects of visual art on neural and neuroendocrine circuits, finding biological evidence that visual art promotes health, well-being, and adaptive responses to stress. stress.
+In another study, cognitive neuroscientists found that creating art reduces cortisol (stress) levels and induces more positive mental states.
+These studies are part of a new field of research called neuroaesthetics: the scientific study of the neurobiological bases of the arts.
+Neuroesthetics uses brain imaging, brainwave technology and biofeedback to gather scientific evidence of how humans respond to art.
+Thus, there is physical and scientific evidence that art engages the mind in new ways, infusing healthy emotions that make us feel good.

 benefits in education

-Make mistakes: Try something new and be willing to make mistakes to learn.
-Most artists practice for years before being able to reproduce anything realistic, and are willing to make a lot of mistakes along the way because the brain rewards learning.
+Make mistakes: Try something new and be willing to make mistakes in order to learn.
+Most artists practice for years before they are able to reproduce something realistically, and they are willing to make a lot of mistakes along the way, as the brain rewards learning.

-Reuse and repeat: try making pieces with reusable materials you already have at home or products that you can mold several times like plasticine.
-That way, there's no pressure to make something that looks good.
-If you really need to keep a copy, you can always take a quick photo of the work.
+Reuse and repeat: try making pieces with reusable materials that you already have at home or products that can be molded several times, such as plasticine.
+This way there is no pressure to make something that looks good.
+If you really need to keep a copy, you can always take a quick photo of your work.

 Language limit: Try not to speak when producing your creations.
 If you're listening to music, choose something without lyrics.
-Give yourself a break and take it easy.
+Give it some time and calmly surrender.